Michael Morhaime: Dreamhaven

+Controversy

+Following Morhaime's departure from Blizzard, in July 2021, the California Civil Rights Department (CRD) (formerly known as the Department of Fair Employment and Housing) filed a lawsuit against Activision Blizzard for sexual harassment and gender-based discrimination in relation to unequal pay and retaliation against female employees in the workplace.

+Amidst the news of the lawsuit, former Blizzard employees spoke out about their experiences and the harassment they witnessed within the company.
+A former manager at the then-competitive gaming brand FXOpen Esports, posted to social media about her experience at a Blizzard holiday party in which a senior creative director kissed her in front of a group of Blizzard employees, including Morhaime who was president and CEO at the time.
+While he was not named in the lawsuit, and some employees were uncertain whether he was aware of the allegations, multiple employees confirmed that Morhaime was present at some of the company events where the alleged misconduct took place.
+Morhaime tweeted an apology saying he was “ashamed” regarding the lawsuit several days after the news broke.

 Honors and awards

 In 2008, Morhaime was inducted into the Academy of Interactive Arts and Sciences' Hall of Fame.
 On the same year, Morhaime was honored at the 59th Annual Technology & Engineering Emmy Awards for Blizzard's creation of World of Warcraft.
 Along with Don Daglow of Stormfront Studios and John Carmack of id Software, Morhaime is one of only three designers or producers to accept awards at the Technology & Engineering Emmy Awards and at the Academy of Interactive Arts & Sciences Interactive Achievement Awards.

 Morhaime received the national Ernst & Young Entrepreneur of the Year Award in the Technology category in 2012.
 In 2019, Morhaime was appointed the 2019 Honor Award at the Gamelab Barcelona, in Spain for his success in the gaming industry.

 Multimedia

 In 2012, Morhaime made a cameo appearance on The Guild, a web series about the lives of a gamers' online experiences with an MMORPG that draws references to World of Warcraft.
 He is known for his work with the gaming community, but also worked on the 2016 film Warcraft: The Beginning.